These savoury parmesan cookies require minimum baking skills and 3 basic ingredients - Perfect with wine, they're sure to wow your guests!

 - black pepper (optional)

-Add optional fresh chopped herbs and black pepper to taste, and knead until you form a dough.
+- Add optional fresh chopped herbs and black pepper to taste, and knead until you form a dough.

-Wrap the 2 cylinders into cling film, and refrigerate for 10 minutes.
+- Wrap the 2 cylinders into cling film, and refrigerate for 15 minutes.

-Brush the surface of each cookie with a bit of warm water or a beaten egg, and sprinkle over a little finely grated Parmesan.
-Bake for 10 minutes, or until the cookies are golden on top.
+- Brush the surface of each cookie with a bit of warm water or a beaten egg, and sprinkle a tiny amount of extra grated Parmesan or chopped fresh herbs on top.

-Store leftovers in an airtight container, and refrigerate for up to 1 week.
+- Store leftovers in an airtight container, and refrigerate for up to 4 days.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 This recipe was originally published October 2014, and updated with new photos and video.
 No change to recipe.